kotalilyy/jest-another-RPG/README.md

 ## Description

-A command-line role-playing game where a user battles against a series of enemies whose health and stats can be sustained by a potion.
+A command line role-playing game where a user battles against a series of enemies whose health and stats can be sustained by a potion.

 ## Contributing